Zoltán Kovács (politician, born 1969)

 Zoltán Kovács (born 9 February 1969) is a Hungarian historian and politician.
-He is Viktor Orbán's spokesperson and Hungary's international spokesperson.
+He was Viktor Orbán's spokesperson and Hungary's international spokesperson.

 Early life and education

 Kovács was born in Abaújszolnok during the Hungarian People's Republic era.
 He graduated from Endre Ságvári High School in Kazincbarcika in 1987.
 He began his university studies in 1988 at the University of Debrecen, specializing in history and geography.
 In 1990, he became member of the István Szabó College.
 Between 1991 and 1992, Kovács was a demonstrator at the Institute of History of Lajos Kossuth University.
 He began his master's studies at Central European University (CEU) in 1992.
 In 1993, he obtained an honours degree in history from Lajos Kossuth University, and then a master's degree from CEU.
 During his studies, he received numerous scholarships.
 In August 1994, he studied in Austria as part of a summer university, in connection with the country's accession to the European Union.
 As a result, he has advanced English and conversational German skills.
 From 1995 to 2000, Kovács was a lecturer at the Lajos Kossuth University in Debrecen while receiving a doctoral scholarship at CEU.
 Meanwhile, he received a four-month research grant at the University College London and then at the Woodrow Wilson Center.
 From 1999 to 2004, he was a teaching assistant and then an assistant professor at the Institute of History of the University of Miskolc.
 He received his PhD from the University of Debrecen in 2001 and a year later from CEU.
 In 2004, he became an assistant professor at the Institute of History of the University of Debrecen.
 From 2005 to 2006, he was a member of the faculty of McDaniel College Budapest.
 His research interests include the history of public opinion, communication theory, early modern and Cold War diplomatic history, and the history of England and Great Britain.